Career Advice

 Have your elevator pitch down

-It’s a good idea to have personal summary of your background, skills and experience prepared – your elevator pitch.
+It’s a good idea to have a personal summary of your background, skills and experience prepared – your elevator pitch.

 You’re looking for a combination of why your accomplishments make you valuable and how you’re keen to apply them to the opportunity at hand.